CaptainMudkip1/MaxxedClientInstaller/README.md

 Open the official Minecraft launcher and run 1.8.9.
 As soon as the game launches you may close this window.

-Windows: Download and run the latest version of `Maxxed Client.bat`
+Windows: Download and run the latest version of `MaxxedClient.bat`

 Other operating systems: This is only for Windows at the moment.
 ## Mods used